Tile Backsplash Cost Range

-The average tile backsplash cost is about $18.35/sqft for a DIY installation and $28.85 per square foot for professional installation.
-The full range is $18.35 to $37.50 per square foot depending on the material used and other cost factors.
-This range includes ceramic, porcelain, glass and most metal backsplash tiles.
+The average tile backsplash cost is about $28 per square foot for professional installation.
+The full range is $10 – $40 per square foot depending on the material used and other cost factors.

 A tile backsplash can breathe new life into an older kitchen and is an essential component of a complete kitchen remodel.
 They are often integrated into bathroom design, as a feature that compliments a shower tile project.